makaronz/CortexReel/memory-bank/systemPatterns.md

   - Chains combine retrieval, prompt, and LLM call, with validation and fallback.
 - Enables modular, testable, and extensible AI pipelines.
 - Future: LangChain agents for tool use, multi-hop reasoning, and collaborative workflows.

+## Pattern Graveyard

+This section documents architectural patterns that were considered but ultimately rejected, along with the reasoning for their exclusion.
+This is crucial for preventing the re-evaluation of unsuitable solutions.

+### **Rejected Pattern: Server-Side Rendering (SSR) for Analysis Results**
+- **Description:** An initial architectural approach considered generating the 27-section analysis report on a backend server (e.g., using Node.js with a templating engine) and delivering a complete, static HTML page to the user.
+- **Reason for Rejection:**
+    - **Lack of Interactivity:** SSR would have resulted in a static, non-interactive report.
+The core value proposition of CortexReel lies in its dynamic, role-based dashboards with interactive charts and real-time filtering, which are best implemented in a client-side SPA.
+    - **Poor User Experience:** Users would have to wait for the entire, massive report to be generated and loaded.
+The current SPA approach allows for progressive loading, showing results as they become available from the analysis worker.
+    - **Increased Server Load:** Generating large, complex reports on the server for each user would be resource-intensive and would not scale well.
+The current client-side/worker approach offloads this processing to the user's machine.
+    - **Architectural Complexity:** Integrating interactive client-side components with a server-rendered page (hydration) would have introduced unnecessary complexity compared to a pure SPA architecture.
+- **Chosen Alternative:** A full Single Page Application (SPA) architecture using React, with analysis performed in a Web Worker and results rendered dynamically on the client.
+This provides a superior, interactive user experience and a more scalable model.